Ascending loading, also known as ramp loading, is the best loading protocol to build strength and muscle quickly.

 The driving force behind ascending loading schemes is potentiating the nervous system and muscles for greater levels of performance.
-At the seem time, you’ll intelligently managing fatigue associated with lifting big weights.
+At the same time, you’ll intelligently manage fatigue associated with lifting big weights.

 To better understand this, a few things happen to the nervous system after a heavy resistance exercise.